Tabiiiqwq/MeshAnyGaussians_Webpage/content/english/pages/write_up.md

 Finally, we extract a geometrically accurate mesh from the rendered heatmaps, depth maps, and associated camera parameters.
 We begin by masking the depth maps using the heatmaps to suppress irrelevant regions, setting those areas to zero.
 These masked depths are then fused into a continuous signed distance field using a TSDF integration method.

-To achieve both high extraction efficiency and adaptive mesh resolution, we adopt the classic **IsoOctree** method.
+To achieve both high extraction efficiency and adaptive mesh resolution, we adopt the classic **IsoOctree** method [10].
 This approach hierarchically partitions space using an octree structure, enabling efficient focus on regions where the signed distance function (SDF) exhibits sign changes.
 Furthermore, the method can condition on point cloud density to support spatially adaptive resolution control.

 Specifically, we first construct a sparse octree where each node stores TSDF values at its voxel corners.
 For each voxel edge, we then build an associated **edge-tree**, a binary structure that encodes the multi-resolution sign-change status along that edge.
 If an edge contains a zero-crossing, we recursively traverse its edge-tree to identify the finest sub-edge containing the crossing, and interpolate the SDF values to obtain a well-defined **isovertex**.